Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 * `Not Supported`: If a transaction already exists, it will be suspended, and the method will run without a transaction.
 * `Never`: If a transaction already exists, an exception will be thrown;

+### Lock in Transaction

+When you want to use Java locks in Spring transaction, you should be careful.

+From Spring, we know that the Spring transaction is implemented by AOP, and AOP is implemented by dynamic proxy.
+Be more specific, if a class has implemented at least one interface, Spring will use JDK dynamic proxy to create a proxy object, otherwise, Spring will use CGLIB to create a proxy object.

+When you use `@Transactional` on a method, the method will be wrapped in a proxy object.
+You should be aware that the sequence of the method calls is important.
+The lock may be released before the transaction is committed, which may cause unexpected behavior.

+1. Start a transaction.
+1. Call the actual method.
+1. Acquire a lock in the actual method.
+1. Perform some operations on the database.
+1. Release the lock in the actual method.
+(Other methods may acquire the lock to update)
+1. Commit or rollback the transaction.

+However, in some situations, you can use lock in transaction.
+For example, if you want to update the shared data rather than the data in the database, you can use lock in transaction.

+1. Start a transaction.
+1. Call the actual method.
+1. Acquire a lock in the actual method.
+1. Perform some operations on the shared data (such as a shared object).
+1. Release the lock in the actual method.
+(It's OK)
+1. Perform some operations on the database.
+1. Commit or rollback the transaction.